 The priority in this category will always be flats requiring remediation or mitigating measures, as these pose a greater risk.
-ECFRS will conduct regulatory inspections of the premises falling into the classification of "Purpose Built Flats - Remediation/Mitigating Measures".
+ECFRS will conduct regulatory inspections of the premises falling into the classification of "Purpose Built Flats - Remediation/Mitigating Measures" All high rise residential buildings (residential premises over 18m or 7 storeys or more) will continue to be classed as very high risk, with the follow up inspection frequency (within the 3-year cycle) being determined by the findings and outcomes of the full audit.